6 Minimalist WordPress Themes For The Minimalist Esthetic

 After activating the theme, you’re immediately taken to the “Author Dashboard” which is a pleasant surprise.

-The dashboard gives users access to everything from a getting started guide, to support sites, and the themes change log.
+The dashboard gives you access to everything from a getting started guide, to support sites, and the themes change log.

 The getting started guide is especially helpful, and details how to install and activate the theme.
 As well as the adjustments you can make, and what they each do.

-Of course, the layout is clean and minimal (a common theme in this article).
+Of course, the layout is clean and minimal (as you’d expect from the themes in this article).
 The sidebar also contrasts nicely with the central content of your site.

 Looking at the customization options, all the usual suspects are available.